How can we help?

 Are there any known limitations on this Docker Collector?

 • Image auto-updates: Due to the nature of docker images, we cannot offer auto-updates of the Auvik Networks collector image.
 Some users leverage sidecar images such as Watchtower to monitor and auto-pull the latest docker image of their active containers.
-It is recommended that users manually handle pulling and updating the docker image to ensure no braking changes and that their collectors remain active.
+It is recommended that users manually handle pulling and updating the docker image to ensure no breaking changes and that their collectors remain active.

 How do I keep my Docker collector up to date?